NALTP/Rules/README.md

         - (1) Majors captains may claim any eligible player.
         - (2) Claims will be made in the form of bids and will be processed in stages.
           - (aa) A bid will be defined as a rostered player who was obtained at auction and any number of TCM.
-          - (bb) Starting TCM are equal to the number of TCM remaining at the conclusion of the auction draft.
+          - (bb) Starting TCM are equal to the number of TCM remaining at the conclusion of the snauction draft.
           - (cc) Bidding Process:
             - (I) The value of a bid will be equal to the TCM value of the rostered player being bid added to the value of TCM included in the bid.
             - (II) All teams will have the opportunity to make a bid on any eligible players in each stage of the the add/drop period.
 When a stage is complete, the players will be awarded to the team with the highest value bid.